 ALS Ice Bucket Challenge

 In 2014, the ALS Ice Bucket Challenge exploded across social media.
-Participants poured buckets of ice water over their heads, posted the video, and challenged others to do the same while raising funds for ALS research.
+Participants poured buckets of ice water over their heads, posted videos, and challenged others to do the same while raising funds for ALS research.

 Its fun, participatory nature and clear call to action fueled sharing across every major platform.

-It remains one of the clearest real-world demonstrations of virality leading to both social and financial impact.
+It remains one of the clearest real-world demonstrations of virality leading to both cultural impact and measurable results.

 Dove’s Real Beauty Sketches